OpenGlobe/policy-lab-playbook/README.md

 # Policy Innovation Lab Playbook
 Carnegie Mellon University's Policy Innovation Lab Playbook.
 This playbook is designed to provide both students and future partners of the lab with guidelines, tips, and strategies for success during the course.

+The core of these plays were developed by the class through an in-class workshop held on May 1st, 2019.
+Participants reviewed plays, developed themes and highlighted leading lessons learned from the course.
+See the credits for the list of CMU students who participated in and helped write and develop these plays.

 # Policy Innovation Lab Plays

 ## 1. Trust the process.